Phonetic Picture-Writing: Frequent Questions

 How is an ideogram developed?

-One tries to portray an object as well as possible by
+One tries to portray an object as well as possible by a string of letters.

 Should the user develop ideograms?

-millions of faces can be formed, only few of them are defined ideograms (words).
+No. The ideograms are standardized.
+But of course everybody may try to find better ideograms, or design faces or figures just for fun: millions of faces can be formed, only few of them are defined ideograms (words).

 Why is the writing direction vertical?

-One can portrait these things well by a vertical row of side-symmetrical, simple letters.
+Most things (faces, men, trees, houses) have a vertical symmetry axis.
+One can portrait these things well by a vertical row of side-symmetrical, simple letters out of lines of one type (vertical, horizontal, slanting, curved)

-Smaller advantages of vertical writing: One can read vertical text on the back of books, on piles and trunks
+Smaller advantages of vertical writing: One can read vertical text on the back of books, on piles and trunks without turning one's head, also text in mirror-writing (your own T-shirt in the mirror, in rear-view mirror text on cars and signs) or on the other side of a glass-pane.

 Why is the writing direction upwards and not downwards?

-Another reason: on a traffic sign the names of towns should be listed by distance, the next town first
+Another reason: on a traffic sign the names of towns should be listed by distance, the next town first (thus down, when writing upwards).
+With the names one above the other, this sign is a perspectively corrcet picture: "foreground = near area" (like with a lying list or lying map).

-Another small advantage: A teacher can show columns, instead by writing them on a table, by superimposing
+Another small advantage: A teacher can show columns, instead by writing them on a table, by superimposing boxes each with a letter at the front side, parallel to pronouncing the column.

-Also: One writes from bottom to top, like a plant is growing.
+Also: One writes from bottom to top, like a plant is growing

 Why are the columns written from left to right, not vice versa?

 For practical reasons.
-If one would write the second column to left of the first column,
+If one would write the second column to the left of the first column, the hand would cover (and maybe smear) the first column.

 Does phonetic picture-writing need more space than other writings?

-What is phonetic picture language?
+What is a phonetic picture language?

+The artificial language, which results when pictures of phonetic picture-writing are read acoustically.
 Normally, with the word "phonetic picture-writing", we mean both, the writing and the speech defined by it.

 Is it necessary to visualize the ideograms when speaking?